A Local’s Two Week Spain Itinerary

 I like the fall period so much that I’ve even written little guides to visiting in each month:

-Winter (good for returning visitors or off-the-beaten-path travelers)
+Winter (December to March) - Good for returning visitors or off-the-beaten-path travelers

 A winter visit will not be right for most first-time visitors, but it can actually be quite pleasant, especially for returning visitors or those who want to see a less touristy and less “summery” side of Spain.